 “A low-key start”

 This from Moore’s Law: The Life of Gordon Moore, Silicon Valley’s Quiet Revolutionary:

 In prior publications, (Moore) had laid out his ideas; now it was time to convey his insights to the technical community as compellingly as he could and to convince others about the future of electronics.
 Preaching his message would take practice, hence a low-key start on home turf, with a talk on December 2, to a local section of The Electrochemical Society on the San Francisco Peninsula.

 In his talk, Moore stated that, “The evolution of integrated circuit technology will be reviewed and extrapolated into the future.
 An attempt will be made to indicate the extent of the revolution of electronics that will be precipitated as a result of these technological advances.”

-Almost 60 years later, and Moore is still a member of ECS (now with an award named in his honor).
-Further, his theory that defined the tech industry is still driving the progress of electronics.
+Over 65 years later, Moore’s theory that defined the tech industry is still driving the progress of electronics.
 What Moore said in the spring 1997 issue of ECS’s member magazine Interface—with him featured on the cover—still rings true today:

 “We have a fair ways to go just to continue to push the technology to smaller and smaller things, higher and higher performance,” Moore said.
 “The people who use that technology to make products will then have billions of transistors on a chip to work with, and that gives them almost open-ended possibilities.”